 If necessary, adjust or remove the head restraint to obtain the correct booster seat fit.
 If the head restraint is removed, store it in a secure place.
 Be sure to reinstall the head restraint when the booster seat is removed.
-See "HEAD RESTRAINTS" earlier in this section for head restraint adjustment, removal and installation information.
+See "Head restraints" (P.1-5) for head restraint adjustment, removal and installation information.